FranDepascuali/extensions-ts/README.md

 3. An entity should be represented by a type from the type system.
 4. Extensions are named as the pluralized version of the entity extended.
 5. Extension functions can either:
-   1. receive the extended entity as their first parameter, along with any additional parameters.
+   1. receive the extended entity as the first parameter, along with any additional parameters.
-   2. Compute a value (i.e: `Numbers.maxValue()`)
+   2. receive no parameter and return a value (i.e: `Numbers.maxValue()`)
 6. Extensions can call other extensions when appropriate, modelling behaviors as extensions wherever possible.
 7. Extensions should be pure, ensuring that every function is a transformation without side effects.
 8. Extensions can utilize properties or functions previously defined in the entity they extend.